Force67/ps4delta/README.md

-# Playstation 4 Delta Δ
+# PS4Delta Δ
-PS4Delta is a advanced compatability layer for the playstation 4, written in c++ For more discussion or chatting about PS4Delta visit my [**Discord server**](https://discord.gg/yVbPkmc).
+PS4Delta is an advanced compatability layer for the playstation 4, written in c++ For more discussion or chatting about PS4Delta visit my [**Discord server**](https://discord.gg/yVbPkmc).
  > **Note:** This is very **early** and barely functional at its current stage.
 ## Building